-You will need to give a detailed discription of how the injury occurred, what body parts you injured, who witnessed the injury, who you reported the injury to and when?
-Were you given a claim form or incident report form to fill out right away?
-Were you offered medical treatment?
-Did you go to a medical facility, where, how long were you there, what did they do, where you taken off work, how long etc.
+You will need to give a detailed description of how the injury occurred, what body parts you injured, who witnessed the injury, who you reported the injury to and when.
+You will be asked questions such as:

 Describe the current medical treatment you are receiving